maetyu-d/klangbrut/README.md

 A different version and vision of the [KlangKunst](https://github.com/maetyu-d/klangkunst) prototype from earlier this week.
 Again part instrument, part toy, part architectural sandbox, but more explicitly Brutalist in the building stage, with Minecraft-like voxel structures and being able to fly around in full 3-D. This time, moving note/chord entities can be spawned on routes, and sound is triggered when entities hit endpoints or collide with each other.
 Again, height maps to pitch/root note, but chords are implemented differently compared to KlangKunst.

 n.b.
-Musically, KlangKunst is more developed than this at the moment, and so unless you like Minecraft a lot, I recommend you use that for now.
+Musically, KlangKunst is more developed than this at the moment, and so unless you love Minecraft, I recommend you use that for now.

 ## Build